Stock market today: Wall Street drifts as a strong year for markets winds down

 NEW YORK (AP) — Stocks drifted on Wall Street Wednesday as trading remains relatively light ahead of the New Year holiday.

-The S&P 500 fell 0.1%.
-The Dow Jones Industrial Average rose 44 points, or 0.1%, as of 10:53 a.m.
+The S&P 500 rose 0.1%.
+The Dow Jones Industrial Average rose 67 points, or 0.2%, as of 1:03 p.m.
 Eastern.
-The Nasdaq composite fell 0.1%.
+The Nasdaq composite rose 0.1%.
 Markets are holding on to small gains for the week so far.
 The S&P 500 is coming off its eighth straight winning week.

 Markets in Europe and Asia gained ground.